 Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college has a different way of determining which factors are are most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and choose schools that prioritize the areas where you stand out.
+Each college determines which factors are they consider most important in the admissions process.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the areas where you shine.

 |Academic GPA||Very Important|

 |Rigor of Secondary School Record||Very Important|

 Make sure to check with Piedmont College for more information on admission factors.

 To apply to Piedmont College, all applicants must submit the following items.
 Check with Piedmont College's admissions department to confirm all application materials and requirements.